Franco Burgersdijk: Life

-Religious troubles and their effect on Burgerdijk's Academic Career
+Religious troubles and their effect on Burgersdijk's Academic Career

-During the truce between the Dutch and Spanish armies in 1609, followers of theology professor Jacob Armernius requested the States of Holland to review certain religious issues.
-These issues consisted of a series of conflicts between Arminians, followers of Jacob Armenius, and Gomarists, followers of Fransicus Gomarus.
+During the truce between the Dutch and Spanish armies in 1609, followers of theology professor Jacob Arminius requested the States of Holland to review certain religious issues.
+These issues consisted of a series of conflicts between Arminians, followers of Jacob Arminius, and Gomarists, followers of Fransicus Gomarus.
 These conflicts arose due to different interpretations of the holy scripture.

 Their debate was deeply entangled in Dutch politics for years.
-In 1608, conflicts escalated when the states' general of the Federal Dutch state requested a synod at the opposition of Holland who supported the Armenians.
-In response, the Province of Holland used their military power to restore order.
-However, this brought them into conflict with the Stadtholder Maurice, Prince of Orange, who staged a coup and gained control of the entire country which ended the political skirmish.
-The religious conflict shortly ended after the international Synod of Dort ruled in favor of Goberists on May 9, 1619.
+In 1608, conflicts escalated when the Staats General (general assembly) of the Federal Dutch state requested a synod; this was opposed by the Province of Holland, which supported the Arminians.
+In response, the Province of Holland used its military power to restore order.
+However, this brought them into conflict with the Stadtholder Maurice, Prince of Orange, who staged a coup and gained control of the entire country, thus ending the political skirmish.
+The religious conflict shortly ended after the international Synod of Dort ruled in favor of Gomarists on May 9, 1619.

 Due to the ruling, all Arminianism was effectively removed from the Republic.
 The removal brought about openings at the University of Leiden.
-Burgerdijk saw this as an opportunity to go back to Holland.
-He was appointed a professorship in logic and was later promoted by being appointed the chair of ethics.
+Burgersdijk saw this as an opportunity to go back to Holland.
+He was appointed a professor of logic and was later promoted to the chair of ethics.
 His studies of theological education were completed in 1623.

 In 1626, Burgersdijk was tasked with editing Johannes de Sacrobosco’s De sphaera to rid the book of its Latin.

 Interest in Philosophy

-Burgersdijkd participated in two disputes in 1623 and 1627 which involved the Aristotelian knowledge corpus on natural knowledge.
-His former professor and the chair of philosophy at the University of Leiden, Jacchaeus (Gilbert Jack), quarreled with Burgersdijkd because he believed that Burgersdijkd was exceeding the boundaries of his department.
-After Jacchaeus's death in 1628, Burgersdijkd exchanged his chair of ethics for the chair of philosophy.
+Burgersdijk participated in two disputes in 1623 and 1627 which involved the Aristotelian knowledge corpus on natural knowledge.
+His former professor and the chair of philosophy at the University of Leiden, Jacchaeus (Gilbert Jack), quarreled with Burgersdijk because he believed that Burgersdijk was exceeding the remit of his department.
+After Jacchaeus's death in 1628, Burgersdijk exchanged his chair of ethics for the chair of philosophy.

-Although Burgersdijkd was known to believe in Aristotelian principles, he also believed in the birth of new stars and the supernatural effects of the heavens on the terrestrial world.
+Although Burgersdijk was known to believe in Aristotelian principles, he also believed in the birth of new stars and the supernatural effects of the heavens on the terrestrial world.

 Career

 He received his first appointment at the Protestant Academy of Saumur, where he was professor of philosophy from 1616 to 1619.
 He returned to Leiden as a professor of logic and ethics and gave his inaugural lecture "De fructu et utilitate logices" in 1620.
-Appointed to the chair of philosophy in 1628, Burgersdijk became a leading figure at the university, serving as rector (1629, 1630, 1634) and writing influential textbooks on natural philosophy, metaphysics, logic, ethics and politics.
+Appointed to the chair of philosophy in 1628, Burgersdijk became a leading figure at the university, serving as rector (1629, 1630, 1634) and writing influential textbooks on natural philosophy, metaphysics, logic, ethics, and politics.